onekey-sec/ubi_reader/README.md

 out the header contents of that PEB.
 If PEB Number not found, will print the first block.

-__create\_ubinize\_ini.py__
+__create\_build\_script.py__

-    $ create_ubinize_ini.py [options] /path/to/image.ubi
+    $ create_build_script.py [options] /path/to/image.ubi

-Analyze provided image and creates the .ini configuration file for use with ubinize.
-You'll need to provide _image_ path, and make sure the _vol\_size_ is correct for you application, as a new UBI image may end up being resized to fill a partition after installation.
+Analyze provided image and creates the .ini configuration file and a shell script that accepts a path(s) to a folder(s) to build a similiar configured UBI image.
+If Image contains multiple volumes, script will accept multiple paths.
+Compare to .ini file for which path corrisponds to which input.

 __ubi\_utils\_info.py__